Akmal1285/it-support-portfolio-akmaliman/vlan-segmentation-lab/README.md

 ```

 ## ✅ Verification & Results
-VLAN Database Check
+**VLAN Database Check**
 I verified the assignments using the show vlan brief command to ensure the ports were correctly mapped.

 **Connectivity Isolation Test**
 I attempted a ping from Sales-PC to HR-PC to confirm that the segmentation was working.

 **Result: Request Timed Out.**
-* Conclusion: The isolation is successful.
-The switch now prevents cross-department communication, effectively securing the network.
+* Conclusion: The isolation is successful.The switch now prevents cross-department communication, effectively securing the network.

 ## 💡 Skills Demonstrated
 * Cisco IOS CLI: Navigation and configuration.